- App Store Info

 DescriptionA sequel to Follow-Me, this game takes the challenge to the next level.
 Yes, the colors, patterns, and timing are still there but the colors now shuffle around the screen to new positions!!!
 Your job is to shuffle the colors back into their original position IN REVERSE ORDER!!!
 How long of a pattern can you remember?
 Shuffle-Me is a game that challenges the player’s memory, motor skills, and reaction time.

 A random color gets brighter, a musical note sounds, and the color shuffles across the screen to a new position.
 The underlying color shuffles back to the empty spot.
 The player must then slide the first color that moved back to its original position.
-Then the game shuffles the first color once again followed by a second color.
-This time the player must move the second color to its original position first.
-Then move the first color to its original spot.
+Then the game shuffles the first color once again to the first and then to the second position.
+This time the player must move the color to its previous positions in reverse order.

 The game uses four colors, sequential random patterns, and increasing speed in an attempt to fool the player into moving the colored buttons in the wrong order.
 Steps are added to the sequence until the number of colors in a level is reached.
 If the player shuffles all the colors in the sequence back to their original spot in reverse order, a congratulatory message is displayed with the level the player has reached.
 The higher the level, the faster the colors shuffle.
 Each level has the same number of colors in the sequence.
 The player is congratulated at the end of each level.
 This continues until the number of levels in a phase is reached.
 Once the player has successfully completed the number of levels in a phase, the number of colors in the sequence increases and the timing is re-starts.